tomlmtam/tomlmtam.github.io/index.md

 excerpt: "About Me..."
 ---

-Hi.
-I'm Tom, a multidisciplinary toxicologist specializing in metal toxicology
+Tom is a scientist & philosophiler studying the multidisciplinary facets of environmental toxicology in animal models.

-I'm currently working as a NIH IRACDA K12 postdoc fellow at URMC.
+He's currently working as a NIH IRACDA K12 postdoc fellow at University of Rochester Medical Center.

-## Welcome to my science world!
-This will show you my journey as a scientist.